 Twenty-two undergraduate majors (several with specialized options) are offered by two departments and three schools within the College:

-- Department of Agriculture: Agriculture (with teacher certification option), Agriculture Animal Science (with specializations in basic science and pre-vet), and Agriculture Business and Management (with specializations in agribusiness management, agricultural systems management, and horticultural business).
+- Department of Agricultural Sciences: Agriculture (with teacher certification option), Agriculture Animal Science (with a concentration in pre-veterinary option), and Agriculture Business and Management (with concentrations in agribusiness management, agricultural systems management, and horticultural business).

-- School of Family and Consumer Sciences: Consumer Affairs (with family and consumer sciences option and teacher certification option), Family and Child Development (with teacher certification option), Fashion Merchandising, Interior Design, and Nutrition and Foods (with dietetics option and teacher certification option).
+- School of Family and Consumer Sciences: Consumer Affairs (with a concentration in family and consumer sciences or personal financial management, and teacher certification options), Family and Child Development (with teacher certification option), Fashion Merchandising (with a concentration in planning and presentation option), Interior Design, and Nutrition and Foods (with dietetics concentration and teacher certification options).

 Several of the College’s programs have externship-type courses.
 These courses provide opportunities for students to further their education in an environment external to Texas State.
 These courses have entrance requirements including good academic standing at the time of the internship.
 More specific course requirements are available from the department of your major.

 Agriculture Building Room 201